hrishim/llvl_prog1_book/src/comp_overview.md

 ## Summary

-In this book - i.e. part 1 - will learn how to write programs that run on the Arm Cores.
-In the process we will learn the Arm A-class processor architecture, Arm assembly, and some low level C programming.
+In this book - i.e. part 1 - you will learn how to write programs that run on the Arm Cores.
+In the process we will learn the Arm A-class processor architecture, Arm assembly, and some C programming.